FAQ about purchases of securities during the corona pandemic

 How much and which corporate bonds has the Riksbank purchased?

 The Riksbank’s purchases of corporate bonds are reported on the page Purchases of corporate bonds on this website.
 This specifies the total volume of corporate bonds that the Riksbank has purchased per week and in total over the course of the purchase programme.
-A list of the companies with outstanding bonds that meet the criteria to be eligible for purchase by the Riksbank is shown on the page List of companies with bonds that meet the Riksbank criteria.
-The list will be updated monthly.

 As of 1 February 2022, a transaction list is also published, which contains all purchases of corporate bonds, together with a more detailed list of holdings.
 The lists are updated every quarter, with a one-month time lag.